Tahtawy/NY-times-articles/README.md

 ## Configuration

-1. Before running the application, you need to obtain an API key from the New York Times API.
+1. Before running the application, you need to obtain an API key from [the New York Times API](https://developer.nytimes.com/) by creating new app and enable both (Article Search API, Most Popular API).
 Once you have the API key, create a .env file in the root directory of the project and add the following lines:

     ```bash
        VITE_API_URL=https://api.nytimes.com/svc